 - Systems which apply in store online returns against store sales goals.
-While there is often an opportunity to exchange online product for additional product in the physical store, many customers order a range of sizes to find the best fit and then return the other sizes for credit, reducing the overall metrics for the day including for which stores against which stores are bonused and reviewed.
+While there is often an opportunity to exchange online product for additional product in the physical store, many customers order a range of sizes to find the best fit and then return the other sizes for credit, reducing the overall metrics for the day iimpacting stores KPIs which in turn impact are bonus and reviews.
 This also skews the amount of business attributed to the online channel in relation to the four wall.
 Doubt many store customers are returning their four wall purchases to the online channel.
 (This is not a new challenge.
 Mail order/catalog has long done the same thing.
 With the sophistication of systems these days, though, it should be recognized and addressed.)

 Do you choose to be a Good Witch: https://youtu.be/TP_wx0qrKu0